Denton Personal Injury Lawyer

 On the other hand, some personal injuries may be the result of intentional actions.
 In these situations, negligence does not apply since the defendant intended to harm the injured person.
 Instead, the law provides other arguments that may be used, including assault, false imprisonment, and intentional infliction of emotional distress.

 No matter if the injuries resulted from an accident or an intentional act, Denton personal injury plaintiffs are all bound by the Texas statute of limitations.
 According to Texas Civ.
 Prac. and Remedies Code 16.003, any civil case alleging personal injury must be filed in court no more than two years after the incident.
 Failure to adhere to this rule has led many otherwise perfectly reasonable claims to be declared inadmissible in court.
+A proactive Denton accident lawyer could help ensure that a plaintiff files their case within the legal timeframe.

 Civil vs. Criminal Cases